|Rating:||8.3 / 10|

-The other main feature of the Lone Peaks is the the wide squarish toe box which suits those of us with a broad forefoot.
-Unlike many wide fitting shoes the Lone Peaks are narrow in the rear half of the shoe.
+The other main feature of the Lone Peak is the the wide squarish toe box which suits those of us with a broad forefoot.
+Unlike many wide fitting shoes the Lone Peak is narrow in the rear half of the shoe.
 So what’s changed with this the latest version of this shoe?

 The next obvious change is the material that forms the shoe upper.
-While still a breathable shoe the weave of the mesh has now become so fine that it minimises dust entering the shoe through the mesh, has kept me reasonably dry in heavy rain but still breathes.
+While still a breathable shoe the weave of the mesh has now become so fine that it minimises dust entering the shoe through the mesh and has kept me reasonably dry in heavy rain but still breathes.

 The final big change with this version and one that isn’t obvious is that the rubber compound in the sole has been beefed up so has the potential to be more durable.

-Other smaller changes include upgraded drainage points in the toe box to allow the movement of water out of the water after walking through water.
+Smaller changes include upgraded drainage points in the toe box to allow water to drain away after walking through water.

-There are only two real negatives to this latest version of the Lone Peaks.
-The first has been that one common to all three versions of this shoe that I have worn is that they lack protection from rocks along the sides of forefoot.
+There are only two real negatives to this latest version of the Lone Peak.
+The first has been one common to all three versions of this shoe I have worn – they lack protection from rocks along the sides of forefoot.
 Not a major issue on many trails but not my first choice for rocky trails such as the Larapinta Trail which had rocks as your constant companion.
-The second negative is a descent range of shoes in the big sizing.
-My constant badgering has now meant that I can get my size 15’s as a standard purchase rather than having to go to the US like I did in the past.
-The sizing runs a bit small on these so if you are borderline go up a size particularly if are doing a long hike and your feet are likely to swell.
+The second negative is a decent range of shoes in big sizes.
+My constant badgering has now meant I can get my size 15’s as a standard purchase rather than having to go to the US like I did in the past.
+The sizing runs a bit small on these so if you are borderline, go up a size particularly if are doing a long hike and your feet are likely to swell.
 If you buy online purchase from a store that has a good return policy.